mdpiper/knowledge/vscode.md

 # VS Code

-In December 2020, I took the plunge and switched from Emacs in the terminal to [VS Code](https://code.visualstudio.com/).
+In December 2020, I took the plunge and switched from Emacs in the terminal to [Visual Studio Code](https://code.visualstudio.com/).

+I have a separate repository, [mdpiper/vscode](https://github.com/mdpiper/vscode), with files for working with VS Code.

 ## Keybindings